bluesky314/MLheuristics.github.io/_posts/2019-08-11-LinearAlgebra.md

 == The union of two subspaces is not always a vector space.
 If x-axis and y-axis are subspaces.
 Their union includes both (3,0) and (0,5), whose sum, (3,5), is not in the union.
 The next logical question would be "How do I then define the joining of two spaces?".
 The answer lies in the direct sum.
 The idea is to fill the caused by the addition operation.
-Put elements which stop the union of spaces to be a space by putting elements required into the collection by considering additions over the spaces as well.==
+Put elements which stop the union of spaces to be a space by putting elements required into the collection by considering additions over the spaces as well. ==

 Pdirectsum

 ::: warning
 *A direct sum does consider additions of the space to belong to their direct sum.
 A vector field can be thus decomposed into a number of direct sum elements and each element can be looked at under closer observation.
 Direct sum implies that the only way to write 0 is by taking all $u_i's$ to equal 0.
 The intersections of all the